 If after pondering these questions you come to the conclusion that you are grappling with problems that run deeper than basic "empty nest" issues, we would urge you to seek out the help of a professional Christian marriage counselor.
 It's important that the two of you go to counseling together.
 If your husband absolutely refuses to participate, you shouldn't hesitate to initiate the process on your own.

 If, on the other hand, your inventory leads you to believe that you're still on relatively stable ground, we'd suggest that there are some practical things you can do to shore up your relationship and give yourselves a new lease on life.
 The first step is to agree that you have a problem that requires attention.
 If you honestly feel that you "have nothing in common," try to discover some new interests that you can explore together.
 Naturally, this will take some effort.
 But if you're willing to expend the energy, you may find that the quest itself becomes a unifying and revitalizing experience.
 Here are a few simple strategies you may want to implement:

 - Make an intentional effort to improve communication in your marriage.
 A counselor can help you in this area.
 As a part of this process, you may want to explore the possibility of attending a marriage enrichment class at your church, or signing up for one of Dr. Emerson Eggerichs's Love and Respect conferences.

 - Get involved in social activities, a church fellowship group, or a ministry project (such as Habitat for Humanity) that you can tackle together.
-You can find some excellent suggestions in this regard in David Platt's book Radical: Taking Back Your Faith from the American Dream.
-This resource is available through the ministry of Focus on the Family and can be ordered by visiting our Online Store.
+You can find some excellent suggestions in this regard in David Platt's book Radical: Taking Back Your Faith From the American Dream.

 - Connect with other "empty nesters" who are facing similar challenges.